-If you lodged your visa application online the notification was sent to your authorised email address.
-If you did not provide an email address in your application, the notification was sent to your authorised postal address.
-You can also view any notifications that we have sent to you, in your ImmiAccount.
+If you authorised the Department to contact you via email, the notification would have been sent to the authorised email address.
+You can also view any notifications that we have sent to you in your ImmiAccount.

-The Department will not provide another copy, however you are able to retrieve your visa details using the Visa Entitlement Verification Online (VEVO) service.
+You are also able to retrieve your visa details using the Visa Entitlement Verification Online (VEVO) service.